Seldon314/algo/README.md

 # algo
 stanford algorithm mooc implementations

-week 1 complete (though no memory bonus) week 2 complete (with memory bonus)
+week 1 complete (with memory bonus)

+week 2 complete (with memory bonus)

+week3+: to be implemented